 I’ve added some simple tomato salsa to the dish and sliced avocado.
 Lime, essential on, or in, most things Mexican and of course a god tickle of chilli!
 I also like serving this dish with some warm tacos/ tortillas.

-These beans and bacon make the most perfect leftovers, especially when wrapped up in a warm tortilla (I like the corn ones).
+These beans and bacon make the most perfect leftovers, serve cold on a summers day, wrapped up in a warm tortilla (I like the corn ones).
 When I say tortilla, I mean the soft ones, not the big nacho style ones that look like napkin holders.

 The black kale/ cavolo nero, adds great texture to the beans.
 Savoy Cabbage or Spring Greens will also be delicious.